Adventure in Music

-Adventure in Music is a 1944 American concert film directed by Reginald Le Borg and Ernst Matray.
+Adventure in Music is a 1944 American concert film directed by Reginald LeBorg and Ernst Matray.
 It stars José Iturbi, Emanuel Feuermann, and Mildred Dilling.

 The film was advertised as the "first concert in film" and featured compositions by several classical artists, including Alexander Borodin, Antonín Dvořák, Frédéric Chopin, Ludwig van Beethoven, Franz Liszt, and Nikolai Rimsky-Korsakov.
 The film also featured works by contemporary composers.
 There are ten compositions in total.

 Reception

 Showmen's Trade Review wrote that there is no plot, but rather "a collection of musical pieces played as in a concert and caught on celluloid."
 The review also noted that "only those who are concert devotees will go to see this."
 Meanwhile, The New York Times wrote that the film "has the static quality of a family album".

 Director Reginald LeBorg, in his own retrospective appraisal, dismissed the film as unworthy of serious analysis.
-Film critic Wheeler Winston Dixon reports that “the film opened in New York to dismissive reviews, and swiftly sank from sight.”
+Film critic Wheeler Winston Dixon reports that "the film opened in New York to dismissive reviews, and swiftly sank from sight."